junga-com/bg-core/readme.md

               [4]=' test5.sh:(7):              : ls "$p1" --FOO 2>$assertOut || assertError'

 ```
 Now the script continues to completion instead of ending prematurely.
 We printed out all the catch_* variables so that you can see the context the Catch block has at its disposal to determine what happened and decide how to proceed.
+In a real script it might use that information to quietly handle the exception or it might use it to display a better error message and then exit.

 See
 * man(1) bg-debugCntr